Takao Saito: Saito Takao Award

 The Saito Takao Gekiga Cultural Foundation established the Saito Takao Award (さいとう・たかを賞, Saitō Takao Shō) in 2017 for "outstanding works" created using the division of labor system Saito employed of separating the writing and illustrating of manga.
 First awarded in January 2018, it is given to the scenario writer, illustrating artist, and editor/editorial department of the winning manga.
 The prize given is called the "Golgo 13 Trophy," and winners in the writer and artist categories also receive 500,000 yen (about US$4,530).
 Only professional manga editors can submit nominations.
 Nominated manga must target adult readers and be completely original works, not adaptations.
-In addition to Takao Saito (until his death), Ryoichi Ikegami, Jūzō Yamasaki and writer Masaru Sato have served on every final selection committee.
+In addition to Takao Saito (until his death), Ryoichi Ikegami, Jūzō Yamasaki and writer Masaru Sato have served on every final selection committee until the eighth year.
 Takashi Nagasaki has been on each committee following his winning the first year under the pen name Richard Woo.
+Yū Koyama replaced Ikegami beginning in the eighth year, while Osamu Akimoto replaced Yamasaki in the ninth.
 Due to the COVID-19 pandemic in Japan, the fourth Saito Takao Awards presented a Special Award to Buronson for his 48 years in manga and announced that works nominated for that year would instead be treated as nominees for the following year.